nicksebasco/Matrixify/README.md

 # Matrixify
-Short and Sweet vanilla javascript library, producing a surprisingly aesthetic effect.
+Short and sweet vanilla javascript library, producing a surprisingly aesthetic effect.

 <h5>Download and Usage </h5>
 <p>Download matrixify.js, copy a version to your project directory.
 Link to your main html